Sawrr/godot-discord-sdk/README.md

 ## Description

-Addon for Discord integration, built for Godot 4+ as a GDExtension
+Addon for Discord integration, built for Godot 4.0 beta 8 as a GDExtension

 Uses Discord GameSDK version v2.5.6
 (At the time of writing, the latest version v3.2.1 had a bug with ClearActivity)

+### Todo list:
+- Keep up to date with upcoming changes to godot-cpp (i.e. renaming GDNative to GDExtension)
+- linux, macos Github Action workflows
+- publish a release

 ## Features implemented